 Eat them anyway.
 I mean ok, maybe they won't win any beauty contests.
 And maybe they don't have the exact texture you were going for, but I find that if the dough was tasty the cookies will be too.

 Crumble them and make them into a whole new dessert.
 Like this chocolate chip cookie trifle.
 Layer those cookie crumbles with some pudding.
 No one will be the wiser.

 Layer them into an icebox cake.
 Flat crispy cookies are ideal for an icebox cake.
 No one has to know you were going for perfect chocolate chip cookies and ended up with big old cookie puddles.

 So thank you for letting me baking nerd out on you today.
 Here is the list of essential cookie making tools that I love and use.
-These are affiliate links, and I do recieve a small commission but that little bit extra that I recieve costs you nothing and helps to grow this blog so thank you in advance!
+These are affiliate links, and I do receive a small commission but that little bit extra that I receive costs you nothing and helps to grow this blog so thank you in advance!

 Essential Cookie Making Tools:

 - Chicago Metallic Traditional Uncoated Pan or Nordic Ware Aluminum Half Sheet